qeet/IMPORTJSONAPI/README.md

 | **^**         | The parent of the current value.                                                  |
 | **~**         | The key name of the current value.
 This must always appear last in the path.      |
 | **$**         | The root of the JSON object.
 This must always appear first in the path.           |

+If the value returned from the path expression is an array of scalars then the result is a list of the array items delimited by a comma.

+If the value returned from the path expression is an object or an array which does not contain only scalars the result is the first 50 characters of the objects string representation.

 ### Column path expression examples